 Westminster’s instructional programs are characterized by an experienced and available faculty and staff; liberal arts, interdisciplinary and professional programs emphasizing both theoretical and practical learning; an administration committed to academic excellence; a genuine concern for each student’s plans and aspirations; small classes that encourage involvement and active learning; and a diverse and friendly student body.

-The college welcomes students from all backgrounds and ages, and believes that the knowledge and discipline acquired through the rigors of higher education will lead to new and expanded opportunities.
-The college’s instructional programs are organized and administered through four schools: the School of Arts and Sciences; the Bill and Vieve Gore School of Business; the School of Education; and the School of Nursing and Health Sciences.
-Students choose programs in schools that will best assist them in achieving their academic goals and career interests, and they take courses through the other schools to ensure a balance in their academic endeavors.
-Close working relationships among the faculty in all four schools are of utmost importance to the college in assisting its students.
+The university welcomes students from all backgrounds and ages, and believes that the knowledge and discipline acquired through the rigors of higher education will lead to new and expanded opportunities.
+The university’s graduate programs are organized and administered through three units: the Westminster College of Arts and Sciences which includes the School of Education; the Bill and Vieve Gore School of Business; and the School of Nursing and Health Sciences.
+Students choose programs in units that will best assist them in achieving their academic goals and career interests, and they may take courses through the other units to ensure a balance in their academic endeavors.
+Close working relationships among the faculty in all three units are of utmost importance to the university in assisting its students.

-Each school is directed by a dean and has its own faculty.
-Instructional programs and procedures are recommended by the faculty members of each school and approved by the entire college faculty.
-The four academic deans and the provost and vice president for academic affairs constitute a Council of Deans who are responsible for the day-to-day administration of the instructional programs.
+Each unit is directed by a dean and has its own faculty.
+Instructional programs and procedures are recommended by the faculty members of each unit and approved by the entire university faculty.
+The academic deans and the provost/vice president for academic affairs constitute a Council of Deans who are responsible for the day-to-day administration of the instructional programs.

-Westminster’s academic calendar is divided into Fall and Spring semesters, followed by a four-week undergraduate May Term, the annual commencement exercise, and a summer term.
+Westminster’s academic calendar is divided into Fall and Spring semesters, followed by the annual commencement exercise and a 12-week summer term.

 The MBA program prepares students to be executive-level leaders in organizations.
 The program is designed so that students have flexibility in completing their core and elective coursework, and can pursue their career aspirations without interrupting their professional careers.
 The core requirements MBA program are not directed at specialization in one area of business.
 Instead, MBA coursework provides students with a well-integrated understanding of areas of business so that graduates are prepared to be leaders at the senior level of an organization.
 Once students complete their core courses, they can choose to focus on a particular topic area more intensively by completing a concentration.